Trade up today - join thousands of traders who choose a mobile-first broker.

 Access the most powerful trading tools and features directly from your browser.

 Trade on one of the most established and easy-to-use trading platforms.

 Explore the latest MetaTrader platform and access advanced trading features and tools.

 Join thousands of traders who choose a mobile-first broker for trading the markets.

-Get $50,000 of virtual funds and prove your skills in real market conditions.
+Get virtual funds, test your strategy and prove your skills in real market conditions.

 Free guides to help you get started with trading and market analysis.

 Traditionally, price action traders rely on a “naked” chart; they reject the inclusion of indicators with the conviction that, since all supplemental indicators are necessarily lagging interpretations of the basic data available on the price chart, the action of price is itself the most reliable and accurate indicator.
 The patterns of price movements reveal in real time the balance between the supply for sale and the buying demand of any given security or currency pair.
 Any price change implies a shift in the relationship between buyers and sellers; an increase in supply will push price down, whereas an increase in buying demand will send price higher.